History of children in the military: World War II

 In World War II, children under the age of 18 were widely used by all sides in formal and informal military roles.
 Children were readily indoctrinated into the prevailing ideology of the warring parties, quickly trained, and often sent to the front line; many were wounded or killed.
 The lack of a legal definition of a child, combined with the absence of a system for verifying the ages of prospective child recruits, contributed to the extensive use of children in the war.

 After World War II: Historical examples by region

-These are historical examples.
-For instances of children in the military today, see Children in the military.